mercadopago/devsite-docs/guides/online-payments/subscriptions/testing.en.md

 We explain how to use our cards and test users to verify that your subscriptions are created correctly.

+> NOTE
+>
+> Subscription testing limitations:
+>
+> At the moment, with test users it is only possible to carry out the flow of creating a subscription and you will not be able to see the impact or registration of the quota, either through the Mercado Pago panel or by API.

 ### How to test your integration

 **Test users allow you to test your subscriptions** by generating payment flows with an exact copy of your settings.